sigmacomputing/sigmaquickstarts/site/sigmaguides/src/Fundamentals 2: Working with Tables-v2/Fundamentals 2: Working with Tables.md

 Now that we have updated our "source" data in Sigma, click on the `Dashboard` page and observe what happened to our table.

 At first glance, it looks the same.
-Click to select it and now we have new columns available to the user:
+Click to select it and now we have three new columns at the end of the table (and column listing) available to the user:

 <img src="assets/fun2_6.png" width="800"/>